Semi-cursive script

-One of the most notable calligraphers who used this style was Wang Xizhi, known for his work Preface to the Orchid Pavilion Collection (Lantingji Xu), produced in AD 353.
-This work remains highly influential in China, as well as outside of China where calligraphy using Chinese characters are still in practice, such as Japan and Korea.
-In modern times, semi-cursive script is the most prominent in Chinese daily life despite a lack of official education offered for it, having gained this status with the introduction of fountain pens, and there have been proposals to allow for customizable fonts on computers.
+One of the most notable calligraphers who used this style was Wang Xizhi (303–361).
+Wang is known for the Lantingji Xu ('Preface to the Orchid Pavilion Collection'), a work published in 353 which remains highly influential to calligraphers throughout the Sinosphere.
+Semi-cursive script is prominent in modern Chinese society despite the lack of official education for it, a status aided by the introduction of fountain pens.

 History

-The Chinese writing system has been borrowed and used in East Asian countries, including Japan, Korea and Vietnam for thousands of years due to China’s extensive influence, technology and large territory.
+The Chinese writing system has been borrowed and used in East Asian countries, including Japan, Korea and Vietnam for thousands of years due to China's extensive influence, technology and large territory.
 As a result, the culture of calligraphy and its various styles spread across the region, including semi-cursive script.

 China

-The semi-cursive style was developed in the Han Dynasty.
+The semi-cursive style was developed in the Han dynasty.
 Script in this style is written in a more curvaceous style than the regular script, however not as illegible as the cursive script.

 One of the most notable calligraphers to produce work using the semi-cursive style is Wang Xizhi, where his work Preface to the Orchid Pavilion Collection was written in 353 AD.
 The work included the character 之, a possessive particle, twenty-one times all in different forms.
 The difference in form was generated by Wang under the influence of having alcohol with his acquaintances.
 He had wanted to reproduce the work again since it was in his liking, but to no avail.
-Preface to the Orchid Pavilion Collection is still included in some of the world’s most notable calligraphy works and remains highly influential in the calligraphy world.
+Preface to the Orchid Pavilion Collection is still included in some of the world's most notable calligraphy works and remains highly influential in the calligraphy world.

 The semi-cursive style was also the basis of the techniques used to write with the fountain pen when Western influence was heavy in China, in the early 20th century.
 Although it is not officially taught to students, the style has proceeded to become the most popular Chinese script in modern times.
 In the digital age, it has been proposed to encode Chinese characters using the "track and point set" method, which allows users to make their own personalized semi-cursive fonts.